 - Turf disease samples should be at least 10cm by 10cm and as deep as the roots.
 Include the margin of the affected areas in each sample.

-- Soil samples for pH, electrical conductivity, club root and nematode assessments may require specific collection techniques, please contact the Plant Health Lab with enquiries.
+- Soil samples for pH, electrical conductivity and club root assessments may require specific collection techniques, please contact the Plant Health Lab with enquiries.

 - If a sample cannot be mailed immediately, keep it refrigerated or out of direct sunlight.

 - For woody specimens (i.e. branches, stem sections, roots and crown), ensure that samples do not dry out by wrapping in a damp paper towel and sealing in a plastic bag.

 - Dig up plants rather than pulling them from the ground to preserve feeder roots.
 If plants are potted, submit the whole pot.
 Enclose base of the plant, roots and pots in a plastic bag so that it is secured at the plant crown to prevent drying of roots and contamination of leaves with soil.
 Include roots with samples showing symptoms of dieback.

 There are multiple options for getting your samples to the Plant Health Laboratory.
 All samples should be delivered to the laboratory as early in the day as possible.
 Samples must be well preserved so that they arrive in suitable condition for examination and adequately packaged so that they are properly preserved.

 - Direct delivery to the Plant Health Laboratory, weekdays between 8:30 a.m. and 4:30 p.m.

 - Urgent or perishable samples should be couriered to the Plant Health Laboratory

 - Couriers deliver samples to the Plant Health Laboratory once per day